damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 cited above to every website.

 The first big player was the [HTTPS Everywhere](https://www.eff.org/https-everywhere) browser extension.
-Not only that, Google has also been using HTTPS compliance to better rank websites since [2014](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html).
+Google has also been using HTTPS compliance to better rank websites since [2014](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html).

 ## TLS certificates